r0n1tr/team21/README.md

 ## Base test results

-### PDF

 Here's a screenshot of the pdf program working in the base CPU.
 This is during the build loop.
-To see the entire simulation, follow the above build instrctions andopen the rsulting.vcd file in GTKwave.
+To see the entire simulation, follow the above build instrctions andopen the resulting .vcd file in GTKWave.

 ![PDF Breakdown](https://github.com/r0n1tr/team21/assets/138166258/d86d0047-27aa-4eb8-99a5-4f988243db21)